 Policies and Compliance

 Charlotte Brown is a self-employed, independent barrister whose practice is governed by the Code of Conduct of the Bar of England and Wales.
 She is registered with The Bar Standards Board [Bar Ref 51955] and is fully insured with the Bar Mutual Indemnity Fund [BMIF Ref 8074/013] to provide legal services; please refer to the BMIF website for full details of the world-wide cover provided.
+The Bar Standards Board Register may be found here.
 She is registered for VAT under the reference 194 4186 81.

 Standard Contractual Terms